farzinlize/odin/telecom/Signaling protocol stack.md

 1. **Transaction-oriented protocol**: TCAP facilitates the exchange of messages between applications residing in different network nodes, enabling concurrent dialogues and multiplexing connections.
 2. **Generic services**: TCAP provides generic services to applications, such as information transfer, dialogue handling, and error reporting, allowing them to focus on their specific functions rather than implementing these capabilities themselves.
 3. **Independent of applications**: TCAP remains independent of the applications it serves, ensuring that changes to the protocol do not affect the applications themselves.
+## TCAP Type Messages
+1. UNI-Directional: also called Notice, from originator to terminator and no other messages is sent after it
+2. Begin: indicates begining a dialogue
+3. Continue: A subsequence message on an existing dialogue
+4. End: last message of an existing dialogue
+5. Abort: some error caused the dialogue to close
+6. Cancel: the timer is reached without receiving answer from the other peer
 ## Components and Structure
 1. **Invoke components**: Carry a signed 7-bit InvokeID, identifying which invoke they relate to.
 2. **Dialogue portions**: Contain dialogue or unidialogue control PDUs, used for establishing and releasing dialogues for the application context.